switcherapi/switcher-management/src/assets/documentation/slack_installation.md

 * * *

 The installation process will require that you are logged as Slack Workspace administrator and also logged to Switcher Management as Domain owner.</br>
-The two requirements are necessary to assure that only administrator users can include, modify or uninstall the Slack App.</br>
+The two requirements are necessary to ensure that only administrator users can install or modify the Slack App.</br>
-Make sure you have a channel created beforehand that will be used to publish all change requests.
+Make sure you have a channel created beforehand which will be used to publish change requests.
 This channel must be selected during the Slack Authorization step.

-#### Installing
-* * *

 ##### 1. **Install Slack App**

-After being logged to the Switcher Management, select the Domain that you want to link your Slack Workspace then select the drill down located at the upper right of the Domain detail view.
+To start the installation process, you can find the installation button on any Domain Details view under the toolbar menu.</br>
+Clicking on the Install Slack App will not yet link the installation with the current Domain, but it will start the installation process.

 <img src="[$ASSETS_LOCATION]/documentation/images/slack/install/slack_install.jpg" class="image-style center shadow dark-invert" alt=""/><p>